-Photo Diary: Dreamy Alaska
+Dreamy Alaska Photo Diary

-A few weeks after that first story, the whole collection of novels (all about dreamy Alaska) by this amazing author, devoured within probably two weeks, opened a new, harsh, but such alluring world of the 49th state of the U.S. At that time I stared frequenting my local library in search of the books full of photos of my dreamy Alaska.
+A few weeks after I had perused that first story, the whole collection of novels (all about dreamy Alaska) by this amazing author, devoured within probably two weeks, opened a new, harsh, but such an alluring world of the 49th state of the U.S. Probably around the same time, I stared frequenting my local library in search of the books full of photos of pristine and dreamy Alaska.

 Did we have expectations?
-Yes and no. I think at that time, both of us were so excited, to the point that it felt that even slight disappointment could ruin the whole experience.
-So, we tried to take it easy and keep all assumptions and wishes at the back of our minds without letting them influence us beforehand.
+Yes and no. I think at that time, both of us were so excited, to the point that it felt that even the slightest disappointment could ruin the whole experience.
+So we tried to take it easy and keep all assumptions and wishes at the back of our minds without letting them influence our trip beforehand.

 Yet all those efforts ended up in vain.
 Not because we failed miserably, but because photogenic Alaska surpassed all our subconscious hopes.